AintJierie/GitVault/README.md

-# 📦 Project Snapshot for Obsidian (v0.0.1)
+# 📦 GitVault for Obsidian (v0.0.1)

-**Project Snapshot** is a powerful Obsidian plugin that integrates your GitHub projects directly into your vault.
+**GitVault** is a powerful Obsidian plugin that integrates your GitHub projects directly into your vault.
 Keep track of repositories, branches, issues, and pull requests without ever leaving Obsidian.

 ## 🚀 Features